evidentlyai/evidently/docs/book/customization/embeddings-drift-parameters.md

 ])
 ```

-# Drift parameters - Test Suites
+# Embedding parameters - Presets

-When you use `NoTargetPerformanceTestPreset` or `DataDriftTestPreset`, you can specify which subsets of columns with embeddings to include using `embeddings`, and the drift detection method using `embeddings_drift_method`.
+When you use `NoTargetPerformanceTestPreset`, `DataDriftTestPreset` or `DataDriftPreset` you can specify which subsets of columns with embeddings to include using `embeddings`, and the drift detection method using `embeddings_drift_method`.

-By default, the Test Presets will include all columns mapped as containing embeddings in `column_mapping`.
+By default, the Presets will include all columns mapped as containing embeddings in `column_mapping`.

 To exclude columns with embeddings: